Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 This completes the proof. \end{proof} We note that such verification step can be also inserted at each step in which we take the adjoint of each of the last unitary layer.
 We refer to Algorithm~\ref{alg:sim} for a summary of the described steps.

 The above algorithm is efficient if $|P|=O(\log(n))$ (i.e., its time complexity runs polynomially in the number of qubits), and it is no longer efficient if $|P|=\omega(\log(n))$.
-However, in this high Pauli-weight regime, we do not need to run any algorithm, since we can just output zero and this succeeds with high probability and with an inverse-polynomial accuracy, due to the following observation.
+However, in this high Pauli-weight regime, we do not need to run any algorithm, since we can just output zero and this succeeds with high probability over the choice of the circuit and with an inverse-polynomial accuracy, due to the following observation.

 \begin{observation}[Output zero if the Pauli is Global] Let $\varepsilon=\Theta(1/\mathrm{poly}(n))$, $P\in \{I,X,Y,Z\}^{\otimes n}$, $\rho_0$ an arbitrary initial state, and let $\Phi$ be a noisy quantum circuit of any depth sampled according to the described circuit distribution.
 If $|P|=\omega(\log(n))$, then the probability that expectation value $\Tr(P\Phi(\rho_0))$ is larger than $\varepsilon$ is negligible: